FlyingPiMonster/ScreepsTourneyChallenges/README.md

         - **disallowChooseSpawn** _defailt false_ If true, competitors will not be able to choose the coordinates of their initial spawn.
         - **cpu** _default 30_ How much CPU each player is allowed
         - **constants** _default {}_ A list of constants to be replaced on the server.
 The server will use `_.extend()` to add these properties to the default constants.
+        - **market** _default {}_ An object containing the prices of each resource to buy or sell.
+If a resource is not present as a key, it will not be bought or sold.
+If it is present, market orders will be kept filled with 1M of that resource each at the given cost to both buy and sell.

 In addition, there is an **index.json** file at the top of the directory structure.
 This JSON file is an array of the directory names of all challenges, sorted from most to least recent.